 7. Not Having a Formal Document for the Invoicing Process

-A contracting business that does not have a formal document for the invoicing process will have employees that are confused about invoicing and do not have answers on how to invoice the different products and services.
+A contracting business that does not have a formal document for the invoicing process will have employees who are confused about invoicing and do not have answers on how to invoice the different products and services.

 8. Generate Unprofessional-looking Invoices

 This is where having online invoicing software for contractors gives an edge.
 The invoices generated with this software are prepared digitally, formatted professionally, and have the brand’s logo, all of which make it very impressive.
-It is also much more convenient and fasts to prepare invoices with them than doing it manually.
+It is also much more convenient and faster to prepare invoices with them than doing it manually.

-9. Ignoring the Terms and Conditions of Invoice Payment
+10. Ignoring the Terms and Conditions of Invoice Payment

 Ignoring-the-terms-and-conditions-of-invoice-payment